-Welcome to the Portico!
+Welcome to Peter’s Outer Cape Portico!

 This blog is dedicated to exploring the ways in which the Sunday readings from the Common Lectionary intersect with the works of poets and current events.
 Though the Scriptures are the norm of the church’s faith and teaching, they are not the sole source of all knowledge, understanding and insight.
 The work of poets also plumbs the depths of human experience and helps us interpret our world.
 Just as faith in the Triune God confessed by the church makes good sense of the universe as we experience it, so also do the voices of the poets.
 It is my aim to discover how dialogue between poets on the one hand and the apostles and prophets on the other might enrich our understanding and make even better sense.